-Want to Change Your iCloud Email?
-What You Need to Know
+Here’s How To Change Your iCloud Email Address

-- If you get a message stating the email address you are trying to use is currently unavailable or already in use, make sure that you or one of your family members are not already using it.

-- Some regions and countries allow users to use their phone number as an Apple ID.
-If you are already using an email, you cannot switch to a phone number.
-Additionally, if you are using an official Apple email, such as @icloud.com, @me.com or @mac.com, you cannot switch back to a third-party address.
+If you’ve just made an @icloud.com email and want to use it as your new Apple ID, you might have to wait for about 30 days since these addresses can’t be used as Apple IDs right away.
+If you’re told the email is unavailable or in use, check if it’s already tied to you or a family member.
+Remember, in some places, you can use your phone number as your Apple ID instead of an email, but if you’re using an official Apple email (@icloud.com, @me.com, @mac.com), you can’t switch it back to a non-Apple email.

-How to Change Your Apple ID Email Address
+How To Change Your iCloud Email Address

-To change your Apple ID to a different email, follow these steps.
+To change your Apple ID to a different email after creating an iCloud email address, follow these steps:

 - Navigate to appleid.apple.com and then sign in with your current Apple ID and password.
 If you’re using two-factor authentication, you may need to give your device permission to continue.